the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Indeed, we consider it much more useful if new graduates looking to work in the RSE space come from a wide range of different domains.
 Expertise, beyond software development skills, in another research domain can be an important element of an RSE team being able to support RSE projects in that domain.

+A \${Domain}-RSE in the STEM domains can start with a Bachelor degree in their domain that shares large portions of the curriculum with their original domain.
+There will only be some courses that advance peoples knowledge about digital tools and how to create tools from them.
+The Master's years bring them forward to actually applying their knowledge.
+So during these years they simultaneously work on deepening their knowledge about team skills, a topic they have been neglecting so far, they work towards getting to the current research in their domain, and getting up to speed about the current collaborative development practices.
-Assuming for a moment, that people have done their masters studies in a particular domain, e.g. from the natural sciences, and that we can assume that the lectures to that point contain a mixture of domain specific content and RSE specific content (A good starting point for an RSE in the natural sciences), then we come to the question of the topic of the masters thesis.
+So we can assume that the lectures to that point contain a mixture of domain specific content and RSE specific content (A good starting point for an RSE in the natural sciences), then we come to the question of the topic of the masters thesis.
 In order for young RSEs to get their research experience we believe it is necessary that already in their master's thesis young RSE students are given computational research tasks